tamer4osman/abroad/FRD.md

 ## 1. Introduction

 ### 1.1 Purpose
 This Functional Requirements Document (FRD) defines the detailed functional specifications for the Libyan Foreign Ministry Management System (LFMMS).
-It translates the business requirements outlined in the Software Requirements Specification (SRS) and Product Requirements Document (PRD) into technical specifications that guide development and testing activities.
+It translates the business, system, and product requirements outlined in the SRS, PRD, and MRD into actionable technical specifications for both frontend and backend.
+This version reflects the latest updates in architecture, modular structure, and technology stack as of April 2025.

 ### 1.2 Scope
 This document covers all functional requirements for the LFMMS, including user interface specifications, data processing rules, business logic, integrations, workflows, and reporting functionality across all system modules.
-It serves as the primary reference for development teams implementing system features.
+It is aligned with the current React 18 + TypeScript SPA frontend (Vite, Tailwind CSS, Framer Motion, i18n, RTL) and modular Express.js + TypeScript backend (Prisma ORM, MySQL, JWT, AWS S3, Zod validation, RESTful API).

 ### 1.3 Document Conventions
 - **REQ-XXX-YY**: Unique requirement identifier where XXX represents the module and YY represents the sequence number